STP-Software-Engineers-2022/NGTD_App/INSTALL.md

                         Please input an output location, default output to docs directory
 ```
+---

-### 3. Install using docker container
+### 3. Install from Docker container
-1. If you havent already, please download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
+a.
+If you havent already, please download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-2. In the command line, launch the docker daemon using Docker Desktop:
+b.
+In the command line, launch the Docker daemon using Docker Desktop:
 ```
 open -a Docker
 ```

-3. Build a Docker image from the Dockerfile, which is located in the current directory.
+c.
+Build a Docker image from the Dockerfile, which is located in the current directory.
 The ```--tag``` (```-t```) flag is used to name the Docker image:
 ```
 docker build -t ngtd .
 ```

-4. Run the application in a Docker container, specifying the image reference to create the container:
+d.
+Run the application in a Docker container, specifying the image reference to create the container:
 ```
 docker run ngtd python main.py --help
 ```